1. Heathrow Expansion

-Following a review of options led by Sir Howard Davies, the government gave the green light for Heathrow Airport Limited (HAL) to bring forward an application for a third runway at Heathrow.
+Following a review of options led by Sir Howard Davies, the government gave the green light for Heathrow Airport Limited (HAL) to bring forward an application for a third runway at Heathrow Airport.

-Heathrow Airports Limited submitted a proposal for a new runway north-west of the current airport which would go over and bridge the M25, south of the M4 running parallel to the county border.
-The proposal would also require new terminal capacity to increase passenger numbers from 76 million to 130 million per year by 2030.
+Heathrow Airport Limited's proposal was for a new runway, north-west of the current airport.
+This new runway would go over and bridge the M25, south of the M4, and run parallel to the Buckinghamshire County border.
+The proposal would require new terminal capacity to increase passenger numbers from around 80 million per year to 130 million passengers per year by 2035.

 - Buckinghamshire Thames Valley Local Enterprise Partnership (BTVLEP) research indicates that 1 in 5 jobs are supported by the proximity and access to Heathrow